komposter/CommunityPowerEA.com/_docs/backtesting-and-optimization.md

 ### Custom optimization criterion

 * **Disabled** - don't use custom criterion.
-* **R^2 on equity** - use R-squared as an estimation of quality of the strategy equity curve (read this article for details).<br/>
+* **R^2 on equity** - use R-squared as an estimation of quality of the strategy equity curve (read this article for details).

-Greater value is better with 1 as maximum possible value (ideal equity going up-right without any volatility).<br/>
+Greater value is better with 1 as maximum possible value (ideal equity going up-right without any volatility).

 You should use Fixed start lot size when optimizing using the R-squared because of the nature of this criterion.

 * **Max Relative DD** *(starting from 2.29*) - use Maximal relative DrawDown (in percent) based on equity.<br>